inform-us/requirements_specifications/informus/rules/Airway Plan.md

 - for each of the four ICUs, identify the number of current inpatients with a COMPLETED ICU Airway Plan that has a _dt >14 days from the current time, display the number
 - exclude those with a COMPLETED Airway Plan who have a 'Natural Airway' (from the Airway tab [Airway Flowsheet ID 24499] of the ICU Airway Plan) AND have a DAS Generic Airway Plan [Row ID 24498] = YES (same a Option A that have 'Natural Airway') - these do not need review

-**[C] Number of patients with 'Airway Plan Update Required' - Front tile**
-- represented as a number: "Airway plan - update required: integer
-- classify T03 as one ICU (do not split into T03 North & T03 South)
-- for each of the four ICUs, identify the number of current inpatients with a COMPLETED ICU Airway Plan that has a _dt that precedes a _dt stamp from either:
-- a new placement date/time generated  in ETT Properties Row ID 3040102626 (links to LDA AVATAR - Placement Date Row ID 700 - Placement Time Row ID 701) <br>
-- a new placement ddate/time generated in Surgical Airway Properties Row ID 700004 (links to LDA AVATAR - Placement Date Row ID 700 - Placement Time Row ID 701)

 **[D] Number of patients with 'Airway Plan Missing'**
 - not represented on the front tile, but feeds into the floorplan 1